 To continue the care at home, a system focused on correcting, rebuilding, and protecting will be key.
 Start with a good brightening cleanser containing daisy flower and kojic acid.
 This may be followed by a scrub with brightening ingredients for a deeper, second cleanse.
 Include a corrective such retinaldehyde boosted with peptides for rejuvenation and regeneration, as well as a brightening formula.
 Finally, always include a good sunscreen with a natural mineral blocker like zinc.
 This is the single most important thing to include in a client’s system.

-Some products to turn to include, the Skin Brightening Cleanser, Brightening Scrub, Brightening Pigment Lotion, Mandelic Arginine Serum, ChronoPeptide A, Naturale Mega Brightening Serum, Skin Brightening Gel, and Daytime Defense SPF 30.
+Some products to turn to include, the Skin Brightening Cleanse, Brightening Scrub, Brightening Pigment Tonic, Mandelic Bright, ChronoPeptide A, Naturale Mega Brightening Serum, and Daytime Defense SPF 30.

 Question: How often do you see melasma in your treatment room and what is your favorite protocol for it?